Revani (Semolina & Syrup Cake)

 3 large eggs

-125ml vegetable / olive oil (I use a combination of both)
+150ml vegetable / light olive oil (you can use a combination of both)

 1 tsp grated orange zest